 exists for $\operatorname{Re}(s)>\delta$.
 Suppose that for some number $y_0>0$, there is a constant $A>0$ such that the analytic function $\eta(s)-A/(s-\delta)$ extends to a continuous function on the set $\{\delta+2\pi iy: |y| < y_0 \}$.
 Then

-\end{theorem} \begin{remark} It is worth to note that \begin{itemize} \item If $\eta(s)-A/(s-\delta)$ has continuous extension to the whole line $x=\delta$ then we may let $y_0 \to \infty$, this implies Ikehara-Wiener theorem \ref{ikehara-wiener delta}. \item Graham-Vaaler or Korevaar \citep[p.
+\end{theorem} \begin{remark} It is worth noting that \begin{itemize} \item If $\eta(s)-A/(s-\delta)$ has continuous extension to the whole line $x=\delta$ then we may let $y_0 \to \infty$, this implies Ikehara-Wiener theorem \ref{ikehara-wiener delta}. \item Graham \& Vaaler or Korevaar \citep[p.
 30]{Korevaar} assumed that $A$ should be positive or non-negative.
 But since $\eta$ is real non-negative on the real line, this assumption can be relaxed, i.e. $A$ can be any complex number.
 Then one can see it has to be real non-negative.
-Furthermore it is clear that for us the measure $\alpha$ (possibly infinite measure) is just taken to be the Borel measure generated by the right continuous, increasing function $N_{\rho}(B,T)$, see \ref{eq1} and \citep[Thm 1.16]{Folland}.
-Moreover, Graham-Vaaler provides an example to show their bounds are both sharp. \end{itemize} \end{remark} \begin{example} Consider the iterated function system where in the multi-graph $(V, E, i, t)$, $V$ is Singleton $\{v\}$, $E$ is finite $i=t$ are maps from $E$ to the only element of $V$ and the mapping $A: E\times E \rightarrow \{0,1\}$ is just constant $1$.
+Furthermore, it is clear that for us the measure $\alpha$ (possibly infinite measure) is just taken to be the Borel measure generated by the right continuous, increasing function $N_{\rho}(B,T)$, see \ref{eq1} and \citep[Thm 1.16]{Folland}.
+Moreover, Graham \& Vaaler provide an example to show their bounds are both sharp. \end{itemize} \end{remark} \begin{example} Consider the iterated function system where in the multi-graph $(V, E, i, t)$, $V$ is Singleton $\{v\}$, $E$ is finite $i=t$ are maps from $E$ to the only element of $V$ and the mapping $A: E\times E \rightarrow \{0,1\}$ is just constant $1$.
 This is an iterated function system.
-Then for the conformal graph directed Markov system we consider $X_v=[0,1]$ and
+Then for the conformal graph directed Markov systems, we consider $X_v=[0,1]$ and

-where $\alpha_e, \beta_e$ are chosen appropriate enough from $(0,1)$ so that we have all conditions for conformal graph directed Markov system satisfied, see definition \ref{conformal condition}.
+where $\alpha_e, \beta_e$ are chosen appropriately enough from $(0,1)$ so that we have all conditions for conformal graph directed Markov system satisfied, see definition \ref{conformal condition}.
 Then we know from below the definition \ref{conformal condition} the potential is

 and

 where $n_e$ is just number of letter $e$ appearing in the word $\rho_1...\rho_n$.
 We can find the pressure:

 As well we know the following should hold